-- This recipe can be on the table in less than 30 minutes!
+- This recipe requires less than 30 minutes to prepare.

 - Garlic, cinnamon, and nutmeg-This is what flavors the meatballs.
 If you are doing the autoimmune protocol, skip the nutmeg!